November 21, 2019

 Furthermore, we’re part of the PRIMIS Mortgage Network, who provide extensive financial knowledge and expertise and whose comprehensive lender panel gives us access to market-leading mortgage exclusives that you can’t find elsewhere.

-We charge a broker fee of between £499 and £999, payable on application.
-The amount we will charge is dependent on the amount of research and administration that is required.
+While we don't typically charge a broker fee, we reserve the right to charge a fee of up to £999 dependent on the amount of research and administration that is required.

 The guidance and/or advice contained within this website is subject to the UK regulatory regime and is therefore primarily targeted at consumers based in the UK.